 Today's Department of Parasitology has an interdisciplinary orientation, combining clinical research with molecular, biochemical and physiological approaches to address questions relating to the pathophysiology and management of parasitic diseases, in particular malaria, leishmaniose and toxoplasmosis.
 The international character of the department is illustrated best by the fact that many of the more than 50 scientists working in one of our research groups are from abroad.

 The department is embedded in an extensive network of collaborations, at the local, national and international level.
 Mutual partnerships exist with several research groups in malaria endemic countries, ensuring proximity and relevance of our research to the people in need.
 In addition a malaria field station in Burkina Faso has been created in collaboration with the Ministry of Health, Burkina Faso.

-A big thank you for the financial support of our research goes to the Alexander von Humboldt Foundation, the Baden-Württemberg Foundation, the Bill & Melinda Gates Foundation, the Chica & Heinz Schaller Foundation, the Daimler & Benz Foundation, the European Commission, the German Research Foundation, the German Academic Exchange Service, the International Human Frontier Science Program Organisation as well as the Federal Minstry of Education and Research.
+A big thank you for financial support of our research over the past years goes to the Alexander von Humboldt Foundation, the Baden-Württemberg Foundation, the Bill & Melinda Gates Foundation, the Chica & Heinz Schaller Foundation, the Daimler & Benz Foundation, the European Commission, the German Research Foundation, the German Academic Exchange Service, the International Human Frontier Science Program Organisation, The Wellcome Trust as well as the Federal Minstry of Education and Research.